DJ2LS/FreeDATA/README.md

 # FreeDV-Socket-TNC
-My first attempt to learn more about FreeDV and how to create a TNC which gets data from a TCP/IP
+My first attempt to learn more about FreeDV and how to create a TNC which gets data from a TCP/IP socket

 ## Credits

 David Rowe and the FreeDV team for developing the modem and libraries